On This Page

 It is important to understand the fields that are contained in a response to an

 unsuccessful request.
-These fields provide information to help you identify and
+These fields provide information that identify and resolve

 The response to an unsuccessful request contains these fields: